Sets in Python

 Test your understanding of sets in Python, a commonly used data structure.

 Watch Now This tutorial has a related video course created by the Real Python team.
-Watch it together with the written tutorial to deepen your understanding: Sets in Python
+Watch it together with the written tutorial to deepen your understanding: Using Sets in Python

 🐍 Python Tricks 💌